 3 Insert a meat thermometer into the thickest part of the roast, making sure it doesn't touch a bone.
 (Some meat thermometers require that you poke a hole first with a skewer, and then insert the thermometer.)
 Place the roast, fat side up, rib side down in a roasting pan in the oven.

 4 After 15 minutes on 500°F, reduce the heat to 325°F. To figure out the total cooking time, allow about 13-15 minutes per pound for rare and 15-17 minutes per pound for medium rare.
 The actual cooking time will depend on the shape of the roast and your particular oven.
 A flatter roast will cook more quickly than a thicker one.
 So make sure to use a meat thermometer.
+(I recommend this remote ChefAlarm thermometer.)
 This is not a roast to "wing it".
 Error on the rare side.

 Roast in oven until thermometer registers 115°-120°F for rare or 125°-130°F for medium.